What is a Home Loan Pre-closure?

 However, there are scenarios where continuing with Home Loan can be beneficial as well.
 Let us have a look at all the possible scenarios so that it becomes easy for you to decide whether you should go for a pre-payment / pre-closure or not.

 When Should You Go for a Home Loan Prepayment?

 First thing, a customer can save a lot of money on interest by making a pre-payment of their home loan before the tenure.
 This is obviously the best pro for prepayment of the home loan.

 Paying the entire amount early in the loan tenure so you can take advantage of foregoing less on interest is the trick.
 Even at a later stage in the tenure, where a customer has paid much of the interest,

 If he or she has an excess of cash, it is always a good practice to prepay the loan and get some money off your back.

-Some banks have penalty charges which range from 3% to 5% of the total outstanding amount if a customer makes up his mind to prepay his or her loan.
 However, the Reserve Bank of India had announced recently to stop charging a penalty to the customers who decide to prepay and close the loan account after a particular period of time.
-This only applies if a loan is levied on ‘floating-rate’ basis.
-As most of the loans are on a fixed rate basis, the rule is not applicable to them.
+This only applies if the home loan is levied on ‘floating-rate’ basis.

 There are still some private and public sector banks who do not charge an extra penalty to a customer who opts to do so.